Insurtech is hot on both sides of the Atlantic – TechCrunch

-The U.S. insurance technology market is hot, and has been for years now.
+The U.S. insurance technology market is hot and has been for years now.
 Back in early 2020, to pick an example, TechCrunch reported on a wave of funding events among domestic insurtech marketplaces.
 Those companies have since gone on to raise hundreds of millions of dollars more.

-And after a long period of incubation, we’ve seen neo-insurance players from the U.S. like Root and MetroMile go public.
+And after a long period of incubation, we’ve seen neoinsurance players from the U.S. like Root and MetroMile go public.
 Hippo is working to join the cohort.

 The Exchange explores startups, markets and money.